 Reason number 1.

-House keys normally have car keys attached to them.
-Criminals know this and are now scanning key fobs from the door and cloning a key fob and driving away.
+House keys usually have car keys attached to them.
+Criminals know this and are now scanning key fobs from the door and cloning a key fob and driving your car away.
 This is a very scary and silent theft.

 Reason number 2.